HelloCuriosity/curiosity/README.md

 Navigation holds navigation components.
 BottomNavigation and scenes that make it easier to create uniformed scenes.

+### Slack Feedback

+Slack feedback is a tool that makes it easy to use send feedback to a specified slack channel.

 ### Settings

 Settings is a collection of setting specific UI components to speed up building settings screens.